EICR Certificate Cost

 After the Job

-• Follow-up Action — Any repairs carried out during the testing process should also be noted, and the report will also detail the condition of your electrical appliances along with advise in the event further work is required.
+• Follow-up Action — Any repairs carried out during the testing process should also be noted, and the report will also detail the condition of your electrical appliances along with advice in the event further work is required.

 What are the requirements for electrical safety in a rental property?

 "It is a legal requirement to have a valid landlord electrical safety certificate in place for each rental property you own.
 This electrical safety certificate must be renewed every five years.
-As landlord, it's your responsibility to organise this and ensure any works are carried out safely."
+As a landlord, it's your responsibility to organise this and ensure any works are carried out safely."

 Types of Electrical Safety Certificates